Jobtechdev-content/Jobstream-content/GettingStartedJobStreamEN.md

 If you’re looking for more advanced search options, please check our [JobSearch API](https://jobtechdev.se/docs/apis/jobsearch/).

 ## Results
 The results of your queries will be in [JSON](https://en.wikipedia.org/wiki/JSON) format.
 We won't attempt to explain the ad objects attribute by attribute in this document.
 Instead we've decided to try to include this in the data model which you can find in our [Swagger GUI](https://jobsearch.api.jobtechdev.se) for JobSearch.
+There's also

 Successful queries will have a response code of 200 and give you a result set that consists of the ad events that happened within the timespan you set.